Chepén province

-Chepén Province is one of the twelve provinces that make up the La Libertad Region of Peru.
-It is bordered on the north by the Lambayeque Region, on the east by the Cajamarca Region, on the south by Pacasmayo Province, and on the west by the Pacific Ocean.
-The capital of the Chepén province is the city of Chepén.
+Chepén is one of the twelve provinces that make up the La Libertad Region of Peru.
+It is bordered on the north by the Lambayeque Region, on the east by the Cajamarca Region, on the south by the province of Pacasmayo, and on the west by the Pacific Ocean.
+The capital of the province is the city of Chepén.

 Political division

 The province measures 1142.43 km2 and is divided into three districts.

-Districts

-The province is divided into three districts, which are:

 The population of the province is 71,954 by the Instituto Nacional de Estadística e Informática.